sourcegraph/handbook/content/product-engineering/engineering/cloud/growth-and-integrations/index.md

 In December 2020, [Sourcegraph released a Safari Extension](https://apps.apple.com/us/app/sourcegraph-for-safari/id1543262193) to support Safari users with our browser extension, in addition to Chrome and Firefox.

-In early 2021, the Extensibility team was formed as an offshoot of the "web team" (which became the 2021 Developer Insights org) because the product direction, support and maintenance, validation, and future promises of Sourcegraph's browser extensions, native code host integrations, and Sourcegraph extensions required and deserved the resources of its own team.
+In early 2021, the Growth and Integrations team was formed as an offshoot of the "web team" (which became the 2021 Developer Insights org) because the product direction, support and maintenance, validation, and future promises of Sourcegraph's browser extensions, native code host integrations, and Sourcegraph extensions required and deserved the resources of its own team.

+In late 2021, the Growth and Integrations team was renamed Growth and Integrations.